 What is the baseline level of Creatine Kinase (CK) in people with McArdle’s?

-Several papers have reported that the average basal level (i.e. baseline, with no particular injury) is approx. 2,400 iu/L. That compares to the usually quoted normal range of up to 190 iu/L. (Be aware that some countries report in different units.)
+Several papers have reported that the average basal level (i.e. baseline, with no particular injury) is approx. 2,400 IU/L. That compares to the usually quoted normal range of up to about 200 IU/L. (Be aware that some countries and labs report in different units.)

 Are liver enzymes raised in McArdle disease?